Logiqx/gps-details/docs/articles/1-basics/README.md

 Acquisition and tracking of the GNSS signals is absolutely key to the operation of a GNSS receiver.
 The next article in this series will go into the signals in more detail but in this article, it is perhaps worth mentioning [assisted GPS](https://en.wikipedia.org/wiki/Assisted_GNSS) (A-GPS) which is a technique to reduce the signal acquisition time.
 Assisted GPS is the reason that your mobile device (e.g. phone or watch) can often acquire the signals from GPS / GNSS satellites in a matter of seconds.

-Hopefully this article has been useful and some of the common terms are a bit more familiar.
+Hopefully this article has been useful and some of the common terms are now a bit more familiar.
 GNSS receivers are in essence passive devices, tasked with acquiring and tracking the satellite signals, without broadcasting their own signals.
 This article touched on the global systems (GPS, GLONASS, Galileo, BeiDou), regional systems (QZSS, NavIC / IRNSS and KPS), SBAS (WAAS, MSAS, GAGAN, EGNOS), and A-GPS.

 The next article will describe the GPS / GNSS signals themselves and how they are received / processed, ultimately enabling the GNSS receiver to determine its position, velocity and time (aka PVT).